Moving house can be a really stressful time, and no other day requires as much organising as moving day itself.

 You could use a storage company, or your removals company can often store your items for you on a rolling monthly basis, which can ease the strain of having to move everything around to accommodate trades people etc…

 Moving Tip #5 – Know What You May Need In Your New House

 Also worth considering is what you actually have in your new home.

 Is anything being left (carpets/curtains/furniture etc…), is there fitted storage etc….?

-If you are moving from a house with all fitted wardrobes, and the new house has none, then you will need somewhere to hang your clothes asap – you may therefore want to invest in some rails for the interim while you decide on suitable furniture etc…
+For example – if you’re moving from a house with all fitted wardrobes, and the new house has none, then you will need somewhere to hang your clothes asap – you may therefore want to invest in some rails for the interim while you decide on suitable furniture etc…

-Moving tip #11 – Consider a 2 day move
+#6 – Consider a 2 Day Move

 Most of the time we move out of the old house and into the new house on the same day.

 There is however, good argument for moving in on the following day instead, creating a 2 day move.